muhammad-usama-sardar/tls-fatt-extension/draft-usama-tls-fatt-extension.md

 * a threat model,
 * informal security goals, and
-* a protocol diagram highlighting the proposed changes to the standard TLS protocol.
+* a protocol diagram ({{sec-prot-diagram}}).

 Each one of these is summarized in {{sec-res-authors}}.
 Responsibilities of the verifier are summarized in {{sec-res-verifier}}.

 ## Motivation
-A clear separation of resposibilities would help UFMRG to train the groups separately to fulfill their own responsibilities.
+A clear separation of resposibilities would help UFMRG to train the authors and verifiers separately to fulfill their own responsibilities.

 [comment]: <> (The goal of authors of Internet-Draft is to ...)